shuknuk/auto-gitcommit/How_to_Use.md

 Note: `atog` is an abbreviation for **a**u**to**matic **g**it

-Easy instructions!
-Run `setup.sh`.
-This will move the hidden script into your home directory (Note, `Ctrl+H` to view hidden files)
+Copy/Move the `atog.sh` file into your Home directory.

+I could not make a script that would do that, because I would continuously get an error on the home directory: to specifiy the user, like /home/Sam

 To run the script, open up terminal and input the following command =>  `./atog.sh`